just-buildsystem/justbuild/share/man/just-profile.5.md

   that is written as a result of the `--dump-graph` option.
 The value is an object with the following entries.

-  - For the key *`"cached"`* a boolean indicatinng if the action was taken from cache.
+  - For the key *`"cached"`* a boolean indicating if the action was taken from cache.

   - For the key *`"time"`* for non-cached actions the build time in seconds.